Are you responding to the challenges facing our world with dissonance or with harmony?

-There’s no single simple formula for this, as every situation is different, but there are three common factors that researchers have identified for helping people enhance resilience in midst of challenges: 1) Mindset, 2) Purpose, and 3) Relationship.
+There’s no single simple formula for this, as every situation is different, but there are three common factors that researchers have identified for helping people enhance resilience in midst of challenges: 1) Mindset, 2) Purpose, and 3) Relationships.
 Here are some suggestions for incorporating these factors into your life:

 1. Reframe Your Circumstances

 There’s a beautiful example that I recently found in Reader’s Digest Asia about a cellist who embraced a handicap to improve her playing.
-One day the musician developed ringing in one ear and there was concerned that it might become overwhelming and prevent her from making music any longer.
+One day the musician developed ringing in one ear and there was concern that it might become overwhelming and prevent her from making music any longer.
 But when asked about it she simply shook her head and said: “It doesn’t bother me at all.
 The ringing sound is in the key of B flat, so I use it to tune my cello a half step lower.”

 This musician is able to take a situation that’s outside of her control and work with it instead of against it.
 Instead of framing it as a problem, she used it as an opportunity to improve her playing.
-It’s like having a built-in tuning right inside of her head!
+It’s like having a built-in tuning fork right inside of her head!